Installation

 Baseline Scan

-The csm baseline command scans the entire server and records the current state as known-good.
+The csm baseline command scans the entire server and records the current state for change tracking.
 This is required on first install so CSM knows what’s “normal” for your server.
+Findings that should never be silently trusted, such as non-standard MySQL superusers or WHM root API tokens, can still be reported on this first scan.

 What it does: